The exploratory-algorithm-person’s IDE-equivalent. Literate coding-meets-science.

 For an intro to the various way to build this into a full reproducible research workflow, see the excellent reproducible analysis workshop.

-You can include graphics via markdown native markup or via r itself, which is more powerful if more circuitous.
+You can include graphics via markdown native markup or via R itself.
+The latter is more powerful if more circuitous.

 Some miscellaneous tips:

 - Might stargazer be useful?
 It generates marked-up and formatted tables for tabular data, but seems not be generic about output formats.

 tint is an alternate version.

-For online web-friendly (e.g. teaching) purposes, you can do literate interactive coding using shiny and latex via shinytex.
+For online web-friendly (e.g. teaching) purposes, there is literate interactive coding using shiny and latex via shinytex.